 By leveraging advancements made in miniaturization, the spacecraft itself would be no larger than a smartphone or credit card and would be studded with tiny sensors, a guidance and navigation system, and tiny thrusters.
 This craft would then be towed by a large light sail that would be accelerated by an Earth-based laser array.

 With a maximum velocity of about 60,000 km/s (37,282 mps) – or 20% the speed of light (0.2 c) - the craft would be able to make the journey to Proxima Centauri in just 20 years.
-As Prof. Abraham Loeb, the Frank B. Baird Professor of Physics at Harvard University and the Chair of the Starshot Advisory Committee, said in a recent interview with SciTech Europa Quarterly:
+As Prof. Abraham Loeb, the Frank B. Baird Professor of Physics at Harvard University and the Chair of the Starshot Advisory Committee said in a recent interview with SciTech Europa Quarterly:

 "The only method that seemed potentially feasible when we first started to consider this challenge was light sail technology, where, rather than carrying fuel, you use a powerful laser to push against a lightweight sail.
 We established the perimeters for this about six months later, finding that we would need to use a very powerful laser (some 100 gigawatts in power) which will be delivered to the sail for a few minutes.
-If the sail weighs roughly a gram, and the payload (including the camera, navigation device, and communication device) weighs roughly a gram, then it is possible to reach a fifth of the speed of light by pushing on the sail, which is a few metres in size, with the laser."
+If the sail weighs roughly a gram, and the payload (including the camera, navigation device, and communication device) weighs roughly a gram, then it is possible to reach a fifth of the speed of light by pushing on the sail, which is a few meters in size, with the laser."

 A similar mission concept is known as Project: Dragonfly, which would also rely on a laser-driven lightsail to achieve relativistic speeds.
 But unlike Starshot, the Dragonfly concept calls for a significantly heavier spacecraft to allow for more scientific instruments to be included.
 The spacecraft would also carry a magnetic sail to slow it down upon arrival in Proxima Centauri.